Linear Convergence of Adaptively Iterative Thresholding Algorithms for Compressed Sensing: Introduction

 The main contributions of this paper are the following.

-\begin{enumerate} \item[i)] Based on the introduced gRIP, we give a new uniqueness theorem for the sparsest signal (see Theorem {\ref{Unique_Thm}}), and then show that the AIT algorithm can converge to the original sparse signal at a linear rate (See Theorem {\ref{conv_gRIP}}).
-Specifically, in the noise free case, the AIT algorithm converges to the original sparse signal exponentially fast.
+\begin{enumerate} \item[i)] Based on the introduced gRIP, we give a new uniqueness theorem for the sparse signal (see Theorem {\ref{Unique_Thm}}), and then show that the AIT algorithm can converge to the original sparse signal at a linear rate (See Theorem {\ref{conv_gRIP}}).
+Specifically, in the noise free case, the AIT algorithm converges to the original sparse signal at a linear rate.
 While in the noisy case, it also converges to the original sparse signal at a linear rate until reaching an error bound.

-\item[ii)] The tightness of our analysis is further discussed in two specific cases.
-The coherence based condition for the Soft algorithm is the same as those required for both OMP and BP.
-Moreover, the RIP based condition for the Hard algorithm is $\delta_{3k^*+1}<\frac{\sqrt{5}-1}{2}\approx0.618$, which is much better than the results in \cite{FoucartRIP2010}.
+\item[ii)] The tightness of our analyses is further discussed in two specific cases.
+The coherence based condition for Soft algorithm is the same as those required for both OMP and BP.
+Moreover, the RIP based condition for Hard algorithm is $\delta_{3k^*+1}<\frac{\sqrt{5}-1}{2}\approx0.618$, which is better than the results in \cite{foucart2011hard} and \cite{Foucart2013Introduction}.

 \end{enumerate}